How does toggling the "Score Unused Content" and "Score Unpublished Content" settings at the Admin level affect overall course scores in UDOIT?

 What Are "Unused" and "Unpublished" Content?

-• Unused Content: These are files, pages, assignments, or materials in your course that are not linked or referenced anywhere students would access them.
+- Unused Content: These are files, pages, assignments, or materials in your course that are not linked or referenced anywhere students would access them.
 Examples include files uploaded but never inserted into a module or page.

 How UDOIT Handles Unused and Unpublished Content

 UDOIT scans all content in your course by default - including used/unused and published/unpublished items.
-This means even files or pages that students cannot see or access (because they're unused or unpublished) are still scanned by UDOIT for accessibility issues and therefore, by default, calculated into a course's overall score.
+This means even files or pages that students cannot see or access (because they're unused or unpublished) are still scanned by UDOIT for accessibility issues, and therefore, by default, calculated into a course's overall score.

-• Improves Score Accuracy: Hiding these items focuses the accessibility scan on student-facing content, preventing errors in hidden or irrelevant material from lowering your score.
+- Reflects a Real-Time Score: Not scoring these items focuses the accessibility scan on student-facing content, preventing errors in hidden or irrelevant material from lowering your score.

-Reasons to Not Hide Unused or Unpublished Content in UDOIT
+Reasons to Score Unused/Unpublished Content in UDOIT

 Summary